anphonic/ej2-aspnetmvc-docs/src/charts/bullet-chart/getting-started.md

 ## Add Bullet Chart Title

-You can add a title using `Title` property to the bullet chart to provide quick information to the user about the data plotted in the bullet chart.
+You can add a title using `Title` property to the Bullet Chart to provide quick information to the user about the data plotted in the Bullet Chart.

 {% aspTab template="bullet-chart/getting-started/title", sourceFiles="title.cs" %}